tonyspiro/shorti/README.md

 # Shorti
-Shorti helps you style your React components by rendering short-hand "class names" into inline styles.
+Shorti helps you style your React components by rendering short-hand helpers into inline styles.
 Also works in React Native.
 Check out the API section below to get all the shorties.

 This is a work in progress, please fork and add to it!